-Key pairs for Code Signing Certificates and End Entity Certificates issued pursuant to Adobe Approved Trust List requirements SHALL be generated, stored and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 3 or Common Criteria EAL 4+.
+Key pairs for Code Signing Certificates SHALL be generated, stored and used in a crypto module that meets or exceeds the requirements of FIPS 140-2 level 3 or Common Criteria EAL 4+.
 Acceptable methods of satisfying this requirement include (but are not limited to) the following:

-- Sectigo ships a suitable hardware crypto module, with a preinstalled key pair, in the form of a smartcard or USB device or similar - The Subscriber counter-signs certificate requests that can be verified by using a manufacturer's certificate or manufacturers key indicating that the subscriber key is managed in a suitable hardware module, - The Subscriber provides a suitable IT audit indicating that its operating environment achieves a level of security at least equivalent to that of FIPS 140-2 level 3.

-Where the Subscriber is generating, managing and/or storing keys in Azure Key Vault the subscriber must provide sufficient evidence to prove that all end entity key pairs have:
+- Sectigo ships a suitable hardware crypto module, with a preinstalled key pair, in the form of a smartcard or USB device or similar - The Subscriber counter-signs certificate requests that can be verified by using a manufacturer's certificate or manufacturers key indicating that the subscriber key is managed in a suitable hardware module, - The Subscriber provides a suitable IT audit indicating that its operating environment achieves a level of security at least equivalent to that of FIPS 140-2 level 3 or Common Criteria EAL 4+. - Where the Subscriber is generating, managing and/or storing keys in Cloud providers, the subscriber must provide sufficient evidence to prove that all end entity key pairs have been generated and stored in a FIPS 104-2 level 3 or Common Criteria EAL 4+ certified Hardware crypto module.